vink78/openconnect-pulse-gui/README.md

 # openconnect-pulse-gui

 This script provides a wrapper around [OpenConnect](https://www.infradead.org/openconnect/) which allows a user to log on to an Ivanti (formerly Pulse) Secure VPN server using a WebKitGTK browser window.
-It is compatible with Microsoft Entra multi-factor authentication.
+It is compatible with SAML authentication.

 ## Requirements